 How much protein in dark chocolate?

-What’s the protein content of milk or white chocolate?
+What’s the protein content of milk & white chocolate?

-Keep in mind that milk and white chocolates are packed with sugar.
+Milk and white chocolates are packed with sugar.
 If you want to consume less sugar, you should prefer dark chocolate.
 It’s the healthier option.

 Should I depend on chocolate to boost protein intake?